nicolocarpignoli/moovbittag-arduino/README.md

 ## Documentation

-All info can be found downloading the thesis here http://amslaurea.unibo.it/12570/
+All info can be found downloading the thesis @ http://amslaurea.unibo.it/12570/

 ## License